jmontanholi/MicroverseCapstoneHTML/README.md

     * GitHub Account to clone the repository on your computer.
     * Code editor to see the code. (optional)
     * Browser to open the index.html file localy.
+  * Steps to set it locally:
+    * Open your github desktop or your code editor terminal.
+    * Clone the repository into your local machine.
+    * Open the index.html file in any browser.

 ## Authors